AlexeySachkov/dnd-action-cards/README.md

 will create with this tool.
 As you may have guessed, the deck may never be complete, but at least for now it is fun digging into the docs and writing some code.
 [Automation](https://xkcd.com/1319/).

+## Current status

+[weapons-deck](weapons-deck.txt) script is capable of generating cards for all weapons (non-magical) listed in PHB (Player's Handbook).
+There are some `TODO`s here and there and things which can be improved, but the basic functionality is there.

+## Future plans

+* See all `TODO`s there are in the scripts
+* Support for feats (racial, class, etc.)
+* Support for magic weapons
+* Support for magic items
+* Support for spells

 ## Credits